sk2282/ECE3400_Team8/ethics.md

 * Added stress
 * Family members take on more than a financial burden because they have to sacrifice significant time to provide care
 ###### *Should consider the relative value of an outcome to different stake holders*
-* People might start happier in this situation but final result would not be good
+* People might start happier in this situation but the quality of care is likely to be inadequate compared to other options
 * The elderly might be happier in this situation compared to alternatives where they would scarcely see their family, but there is also the potential that they feel like a burden or feel guilty for the need of constant care
-* It would be harder on the other family members who have to provide constant care
+* Decreased monetary cost, but increased emotional cost for family members who have to provide constant care

 ##### Robot Caregivers
 ###### *Possible Outcomes*